mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 };
 ```

+That's a great example of synergy enabled by doing both application code and application infrastructure in a
+single program.
+I'm free to mix and match objects from both worlds.

-It time to bind both `eventRule` and `outerHandler` to a new serverless function:
+It's time to bind both `eventRule` and `outerHandler` to a new serverless function:

 ``` typescript
 const func = new aws.serverless.Function(